bretstad/taoofeastwood/chapters/12-the-straight-path.md

 Josey doesn’t send an envoy to represent the interests of his friends;
 he rides right up to Ten Bears and makes a deal himself.
-There is no mistaking is offer and he cannot hide from the outcome.
+There is no mistaking his offer and he cannot hide from the outcome.
 It is genuine.

 Whether it’s a “fair word or a fair fight”, Josey takes the straight path.